 Before each sale, every ProSomnus device is personalized to match the prescription submitted by the healthcare provider for each patient.
 A prescription includes four components: (1) records of the patient's upper dental anatomy; (2) records for the patient's lower dental anatomy; (3) records for the patient's jaw position; and (4) documentation that includes required information such as the healthcare provider's license number and any additional instructions.
 The records of the patient's upper dental anatomy are used to personalize the upper splint component for the ProSomnus device to ensure that the upper splint component fits the patient's upper teeth.
-The records of the patient's lower dental anatomy are used to personalize the lower splint component for the ProSomnus device to ensure that the lower splint component fits the patient's lower teeth.
+The records of the patient's lower teeth.
+The records of the patient's jaw position are used to personalize the patient's lower teeth.
 The records of the patient's jaw position are used to personalize the relationship of the ProSomnus device's prescription posts which determine the positional relationship between the upper and lower splint components for the ProSomnus device.
 The aforementioned description of personalization is included in our regulatory documents such as our FDA 510(k) clearances.
 After the typical sale we are not required to perform any additional personalization.